Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ## Why Linux is mostly used and why it is most famous Operating System among all Operating system ?

 ● Linux is a free OS as well as open source platform .
-● Linux is very secure .
+● Linux is very Secure .
 ● It is very fast .

 📕 Kernal is Heart of the Operating System .